01 – PITCH DECK COVER SLIDE – 10 SLIDES TO VC FUNDING SUCCESS

 - You should also add your tagline below your company name to identify the purpose of your business.

 - I do not recommend including the title “Investor Presentation.”
 Your audience knows who it is.
-What if you are in front of a potential customer and the Investor Presentation is all that you have to show?
-Leave out the final slide, the Ask Slide, and you have a simple presentation you can share with almost anyone in a pinch.
+What if you are in front of a potential customer, and the investor presentation, is all you must show?
+You can leave out the final slide, the Ask Slide, and you have a simple presentation you can share with almost anyone in a pinch.

 See the image associated with this article to see a great example Cover slide that one of my coaching clients uses My Area Network.